Coronavirus deaths take a long-expected turn for the worse | WTOP

 Now, the U.S. is likely in for “a much longer, slower burn,” Hanage, the Harvard researcher, said.
 “We’re not going to see as many deaths (as in the spring).
 But we’re going to see a total number of deaths, which is going to be large.”

-Families these days, he says, aren’t pushing back on restrictions placed on services.
+— Walt Disney World’s Magic Kingdom and Animal Kingdom are reopening Saturday; Epcot and Disney’s Hollywood Studios will follow four days later.
+The move comes as there has been a surge in the number of Floridians testing positive for the coronavirus and the state set a record of nearly 500 confirmed deaths in a week.

-“Their eyes are wide open, and they’re afraid,” he said.
-“They’re wanting to cooperate, and I think everyone is concerned at this point because the numbers are going through the roof.”
+— The number of New Yorkers hospitalized with the coronavirus — 799 — has fallen to the lowest point since March 18.
+But Gov. Andrew Cuomo fears a resurgence in cases is inevitable amid outbreaks in other states.

-Kristin Urquiza is worried things may get dramatically worse soon, in at least some cities.
-Like Phoenix, where her 65-year-old father died recently.
+Kristin Urquiza is worried things may get dramatically worse soon in at least some American cities, like Phoenix, where her 65-year-old father died recently.

 When the dangers of the virus first became known, Mark Anthony Urquiza, a quality assurance inspector, took precautions such as wearing a face mask and staying home as much as possible, his daughter said.